patrikhaslum/gscplanner/README.md

 This does not substantially change the picture of the relative performance of the different heuristics, or any of the conclusions of the experiments.

+## State-Dependent Action Costs (SDAC) version

+The `sdac` subdirectory contains a separate copy of the planner and PSR server with support for state-dependent action costs.
+The copy only includes the domains (hbw3 and psr/sgt), algorithms (A*) and heuristics (PDB variants) that have been adapted to support SDACs.